 3. DIY wisely

-Modern and minimal designs not only save you money but directs attention to you and your partner, the newly-weds.
+Modern and minimal designs not only save you money but direct attention to you and your partner, the newlyweds.

 You got great food in-house, you can plug into their existing sound system, you can have bar access, great staff, an intimate vibe, and just all the good stuff!
 It’s just a matter of finding the right restaurant!